Local Plan Examination: Overview

 Villages: Papworth Everard continued – Swavesey [PDF, 9MB]

 Villages: Thriplow – Waterbeach; Appendix 1: Fulbourn, Graveley, Great and Little Abington [PDF, 8.5MB]

 Main Modifications to the South Cambridgeshire Local Plan and Cambridge Local Plan

-The Statement of Consultation provides a summary of the representation received.
+The Statement of Consultation [PDF] provides a summary of the representation received.

 The representations (in full) received were submitted to the Inspectors undertaking the examination for their consideration.

 Submission of Further Proposed Modifications to the Inspectors: 30 November 2016

 - Policies for the proposed New Settlements of Waterbeach New Town and Bourn Airfield New Village